Answered By: Trudi Pledger Last Updated: Jul 03, 2025 Views: 8712

 Depending on your field of nursing (Adult / Child / Mental Health / Learning Disabilities) there may be other useful databases for you to search as well - further information is on the Nursing Subject Guide.

-If you would like help using any of these resources you can attend one of our Literature Searching Workshops, book a tutorial with a member of the Library Liaison Team at the Mary Seacole Library; or visit the Mary Seacole Library helpdesk during staffed hours.
+If you would like help using any of these resources you can book a tutorial with a member of the Library Learning and Teaching Team at the Mary Seacole Library; or visit the Mary Seacole Library Help Desk during staffed hours.

 Related Topics